 - College text Logic and Contemporary Rhetoric, 13th edition (Amazon: https://www.amazon.com/Logic-Contemporary-Rhetoric-Reason-Everyday/dp/1305956028/), which also covers psychological biases, and discusses how to apply its principles to writing, understanding advertising and politics and the news media

-These were abstruse just a couple decades ago but more and more are working their way into popular culture.
+These were abstruse just a couple decades ago but more and more are working their way into public consciousness.
 These include confirmation bias, anchoring, the Dunning-Kruger effect, in-group bias, the sunk cost fallacy, and many others.